 You may recognize the haunting melody of “Mad World” from the psychological drama Donnie Darko.
 Even if you haven’t yet seen this classic film, you may recognize the theme song’s introduction.
 Many legends from Tears for Fears to Gary Jules have taken a turn at this song.
 But its simple yet subtle transitions between major and minor keys are the pinnacle of every version.
 “Mad World” has piano at its front and center, so you can join the set of talented musicians before you in crafting your own take on it.
 It will surely impress your friends at the next movie night.

 “Peer Gynt” in Inspector Gadget

 Nothing complements Inspector Gadget’s precarious case drama better than Grieg’s “Peer Gynt.”
 This classic piece is a favorite of orchestras all around the world.
 However, it can also be played on the piano.
-You don’t have to be a master detective to learn this impish melody for yourself and see how mastering even the most famous of classical melodies is possible.
-The repetitive rhythm paired with a curious transition through different tonal structures makes “Peer Gynt” a challenging and worthwhile exercise.
+You don’t have to be a master detective to learn this impish melody for yourself.
+The repetitive rhythm paired with a curious transition through different tonal structures makes “Peer Gynt” a worthwhile exercise.